 What are the benefits of the Icon Procedure?

 The most notable benefit for many patients is that this treatment requires no drilling to address early tooth decay.
-Also, there is no pain associated with the Icon Procedure, and no tooth material is lost in the treatment of the dental decay.
+Also, there is no pain associated with the Icon Procedure, and no tooth material is lost in the treatment of dental decay.

 Does the Icon Procedure replace traditional fillings?